mindcrime-forks/jade-agents/README.md

 All contribution are welcome.

-See website for more details.
+See the [website](https://jade-project.gitlab.io/) for more details.